 - Find out the district policy regarding substitute workers.
 What are you expected to leave for them?
 What are they expected to do?
-What are they not allowed or not expected to do? - Establish a substitute folder that contains your job description and a complete schedule of your work day. - Leave the following information for the substitute: up-to-date work schedule, list of school staff (principal, secretary, and other staff members) who can help. - Leave word with your colleagues asking them to check in on your substitute occasionally throughout the day to see if he/she needs anything or has any questions.
+What are they not allowed or not expected to do? - Establish a substitute folder that contains your job description and a complete schedule of your work day. - Leave the following information for the substitute: up-to-date work schedule, list of school staff (principal, secretary, and other staff members) who can help. - Leave word with your colleagues asking them to check in on your substitute occasionally throughout the day to see if they need anything or have any questions.